-Tyler has worked over six years in both the public and private laboratory sector, having been employed as a Microbiologist, DNA Specialist, Quality Assurance/Quality Control Manager, and Forensic Scientist throughout the span of his laboratory career.
-His most recent venture involved working as a Forensic Scientist with the Indiana State Police, Laboratory Division.
-Tyler’s forensic training also includes knowledge in the following fields: drug analysis; questioned document analysis; firearms; fingerprinting; photography; trace evidence analysis; crime scene investigation; child forensic interviewing.
+Tyler has worked over a decade in the public and private laboratory sector, having been employed as a Microbiologist, DNA Specialist, Quality Assurance/Quality Control Manager, and Forensic Scientist throughout the span of his career.
+His most recent lab venture involved working as a Forensic Scientist with the Indiana State Police Laboratory Division.
+Tyler’s forensic training includes knowledge in the following fields: DNA and body fluid testing; drug analysis; questioned document analysis; firearms; fingerprinting; photography; trace evidence analysis; crime scene investigation; child forensic interviewing.

-In addition to his laboratory service, Tyler has extensive experience working in post-secondary education.
-With over seven years of professional work experience at institutions of higher education, he has served as an Associate Professor for traditional and online learning platforms, with a combined five years of program development and directorial leadership experience for Child Advocacy Studies (CAST), Criminal Justice and Forensic Science programs.
-Tyler also possesses an in-depth understanding of program assessment and accreditation for both traditional and non-traditional curricula.
+In addition to his forensic and death investigation experience, Tyler has worked over a decade in higher education, where he has served as an Associate Professor and Departmental Chair for Child Advocacy Studies (CAST), Criminal Justice and Forensic Science programs.
+Tyler possesses an in-depth understanding of program assessment and accreditation for both traditional and non-traditional curricula.
 Tyler’s academic duties continue outside the classroom through work as both a manuscript reviewer and editorial board member for a variety of peer-reviewed publication outlets.
+As an educator and first responder, Tyler recognizes the need for experiential training to prepare child-serving professionals to identify and respond to the varying forms of child maltreatment.

-As both a lab analyst and educator, Tyler has come to appreciate the need for engagement-based learning that prepares professionals from all walks of life to identify and respond to the varying forms of child maltreatment that exists.
-Tyler is dedicated to using his experience as a scientist and educator to support child advocacy initiatives and improve both academia and research within this realm.
-As the Director of CAST for the Zero Abuse Project, he pledges to assist faculty with training, development, and implementation as it pertains to CAST programming at their institutions.
+Tyler is dedicated to using his experience as a scientist, investigator and educator to support child advocacy initiatives and improve both academia and research within this realm.
+As the Director of CAST for Zero Abuse Project, he pledges to assist faculty with training, development, and implementation as it pertains to CAST programming at their institutions.